-Find out how insurance and warranty schemes work, how to tell if it's a scam, and what to do if you are scammed.
+Find out how insurance and warranty scams work, how to spot a ghost broker, and what to do if you are scammed.

 If you buy a mobile phone, a TV, or a home appliance, you may think about getting it insured.
 Especially if you'd struggle to get it fixed or replaced if something went wrong.